 At the age of 6 months, Layla Paige had her first seizure.
 After being admitted into CHLA, it was discovered that she had a rare and undiagnosable brain disorder.
 For the next 2 years, Layla received top-rated care from many, many doctors and teams covering numerous divisions and departments: Neurology, Neurosurgery, Neuro-Ophthalmology, Orthopaedic, Genetics/Pathology, Gastroenterology, Pulmonology, General Pediatrics, Clinical Nutrition, Physical Therapy, Occupational Therapy, Vision Therapy, and Palliative Care.

 Layla fought like a true "Warrior Princess" for 22 months before finally succumbing to her condition on the morning of July 8th, 2017.
-Thanks to the tireless efforts of her doctors, nurses and medical teams, she was at home, pain free, and in her mother's arms surrounded by her father and 4-year-old brother when she took her final breath.
+Thanks to the tireless efforts of her doctors, nurses and medical teams, she was at home, pain free, and in her mother's arms surrounded by her father and 4-year-old brother, Luke, when she took her final breath.

 Words cannot describe the tremendous debt of gratitude the Sonnen family owes to Children's Hospital Los Angeles.
 As the first and largest pediatric hospital in Southern California, CHLA relies on the generosity of philanthropists in the community to support compassionate patient care, leading-edge education of the caregivers of tomorrow and innovative research efforts that impact children and their families.